 Light It Up

-Just like Christmas cheer, you can probably find ample holiday light opportunities in most cities.
-From your local neighborhood to giant light shows like the Twin Cities Christmas Lights Tour, this is a fun tradition for the whole family.
+Like Christmas cheer, you can probably find ample holiday light opportunities in most cities.
+This is a fun tradition for the whole family, from your local neighborhood to giant light shows like the Twin Cities Christmas Lights Tour.

 Take the time to look for holiday light shows in your area.
 Some communities will have special shows or even nighttime zoo outings with lights strung everywhere.